cisagov/ScubaGear/docs/prerequisites/serviceprincipal-workflows.md

 - [`Get-ScubaGearAppCert`](#get-scubagearcert) - Lists certificates for a service principal
 - [`New-ScubaGearAppCert`](#new-scubagearcert) - Adds a new certificate to a service principal
 - [`Remove-ScubaGearAppCert`](#remove-scubagearcert) - Removes a certificate from a service principal

+## Scope and Intended Use

+> [!IMPORTANT]
+> **This module is designed exclusively for ScubaGear.**
+ - ✅ Creates a service principal for ScubaGear assessments
+ - ✅ Manages ScubaGear product permissions (Entra, Exchange, SharePoint, Teams, Defender, Power Platform)
+ - ✅ Handles certificate management
+ - ✅ Audits and fixes ScubaGear Service Principal permission issues
+ - ❌ NOT for general service principal management
+ - ❌ NOT for other applications or custom permission sets

 ## Prerequisites